 Through the summer previous to the meeting of congress, no expressions of loyalty to the sovereign, or affection to the parent state, were neglected in their public declarations.
-Yet the colonies seemed to be animated as it were by one soul, to train their youth to arms, to withhold all commercial connexion with Great Britain, and to cultivate that unanimity necessary to bind society when ancient forms

-This observation has since been verified in the remarkable revolution in France, a struggle for freedom on one side, and the combinations of European monarchs on the other, to depress and eradicate the spirit of liberty caught in America, was displayed to the world, nor was any of the combination of princes at the treaty of Pilnitz more persevering in the cause of despotism than the king of Great Britain are relaxed or broken, and the common safety required the assumption CHAP X of new modes of government.
-But while attentive to the regulations 1.7.7.4 of their internal [142] economy and police, each colony beheld with a friendly and compassionate eve, the severe struggles of the Massachusetts, where the arm of power was principally levelled, and the ebullitions of ministerial resentment poured forth, as if to terrify the sister provinces into submission
+Yet the colonies seemed to be animated as it were by one soul, to train their youth to arms, to withhold all commercial connexion with Great Britain, and to cultivate that unanimity necessary to bind society when ancient forms are relaxed or broken, and the common safety required the assumption of new modes of government.
+But while attentive to the regulations of their internal [142] economy and police, each colony beheld with a friendly and compassionate eye, the severe struggles of the Massachusetts, where the arm of power was principally levelled, and the ebullitions of ministerial resentment poured forth, as if to terrify the sister provinces into submission.

 Not long after the dissolution of the last assembly ever convened in that province on the principles of their former charter, admiral Graves arrived in Boston, with several ships of the line and a number of transports laden with troops, military stores, and all warlike accoutrements.
-The troops landed peaceably, took possession of the open grounds, and formed several encampments within the town
+The troops landed peaceably, took possession of the open grounds, and formed several encampments within the town.

 At the same time arrived the bill for new modelling the government of the Massachusetts.
-By this bill their former charter was entirely vacated, a council of thirty-six members was appointed by mandamus, to hold their places during the king's pleasure, all judges, justices, sheriffs, &c were to be appointed by the governor, without the advice of council, and to be removed at his sole option.
+By this bill their former charter was entirely vacated: a council of thirty-six members was appointed by mandamus, to hold their places during the king's pleasure; all judges, justices, sheriffs, &c. were to be appointed by the governor, without the advice of council, and to be removed at his sole option.
 Jurors in future were to be named by the sheriff, instead of the usual and more impartial mode of drawing them by lot.
-All town-meetings without express leave from the governor were forbidden, except those annually held in the spring for the [143] choice of representatives and town-officers Several other violations of the former compact completed the system
+All town-meetings without express leave from the governor were forbidden, except those annually held in the spring for the [143] choice of representatives and town-officers.
+Several other violations of the former compact completed the system.

 This new mode of government, though it had been for some time expected, occasioned such loud complaints, such universal murmurs, that several of the newly appointed counsellors had not the courage to accept places which they were sensible would reflect disgrace on their memory.
-Two of them seemed really to decline from principle, and publickly declared they would have no hand in the dereliction of the rights of their country.
-Several others relinquished their seats for fear of offending their countrymen, but most of them, selected by Mr. Hutchinson as proper instruments for the purpose, were destitute of all ideas of public virtue.
+Two of them\ seemed really to decline from principle, and publickly declared they would have no hand in the dereliction of the rights of their country.
+Several others relinquished their seats for fear of offending their countrymen; but most of them, selected by Mr. Hutchinson as proper instruments for the purpose, were destitute of all ideas of public virtue.
 They readily took the qualifying oaths, and engaged to lend their hand to erase the last vestige of freedom in that devoted province.